WICG/indexed-db-observers/README.md

   isAlive: fuction(){}, // This returns if the observer is alive.
 }
 ```

+# Culling
+The changes given to the observer are culled.
+This eliminated changes that are overwriten in the same transaction or redundant.
+Here are some examples:
+Original changes:
+ 1. add 'a', 1
+ 2. add 'b', 2
+ 3. put 'putA', 1
+ 4. delete 2

+These changes can **culled** to simply be
+ 1. add 'putA', 1

+In addition, deletes are combined when applicable:
+ 1. delete [0, 5]
+ 2. put '1' 1
+ 3. put '6' 6
+ 4. delete [5, 6)
+ 5. delete [6, 7)

+This is culled to:
+ 1. delete [0, 7)
+ 2. put '1' 1

 # Examples
 See the html files for examples, hosted here: